pintar-team/llama-server/README.md

 - Adjust the `LLAMA_ARGS` and `SD_ARGS` variables in the `.env` file to customize the server and model settings.
 - Ensure that you have the necessary models in the specified `LLAMA_MODEL_PATH` and `SD_MODEL_PATH` directories.

-For more information on the individual Dockerfiles and their usage, please refer to the respective directories (`llama-cuda`, `llama-vk`, `sd-cuda`).
+For more information on the individual Dockerfiles and their usage, please refer to the respective directories (`llama-cuda`, `llama-vk`, `sd-cuda`, `sd-vk`).

+The Simple Diffusion server provides endpoints for generating images and performing image-to-image translation.
+Refer to the `server.py` file in the `sd-server` directory for more details on the available endpoints and their usage.